-How to research the best physical therapy assistant schools is easy: you want to look for learning institutions with hands-on training and immersive labs which will provide you with the best education and experience possible in which to begin a successful PTA career.
-These factors are especially important to consider right now, when in-person learning may be limited.
+Look for learning institutions with hands-on training and immersive labs that will provide you with the best education and experience possible to begin a successful PTA career.

-One school that has stood out among the rest is Stanbridge University.
+Stanbridge University stands out from the rest.
 As a healthcare university, it is an essential learning center, which is why students have been able to continue vital in-person lab and clinical training since May 2020.
 Stanbridge University offers over 700 hours of hands-on PTA lab training for practical job-related skills.
-In 10 spacious and safe labs on campus, PTA students learn hands-on with a multitude of exercise equipment, adaptive equipment, mobility devices, positioning devices, and physical agent modalities.
+In 10 spacious and safe labs on campus, PTA students work with exercise equipment, adaptive equipment, mobility devices, positioning devices, and physical agent modalities.

-Not only are students on campus for essential labs, but Stanbridge University has implemented top-of-the-line virtual technologies to enhance the student experience even further.
+Not only are students on campus for essential labs, but Stanbridge University has implemented top-of-the-line innovative technologies to enhance the student experience even further.

 At Stanbridge University, students have access to a Virtual Reality Lab where they can use augmented and VR technology, allowing for multi-sensory learning via virtual models of human anatomy and biology in 3D.
 Stanbridge also has the West Coast’s first Cadaver Lab with SynDaver Synthetic Cadavers for in-depth and hands-on anatomy training.

-Another thing to consider when researching the best physical therapy assistant school is reputation, the reputation of an institution’s graduates in their field matters.
-Stanbridge PTA students have an excellent reputation in the physical therapy community.
-This is why their graduates have 100% employment rate within 6 months of graduation.2
+Another important factor to consider when researching the best physical therapy assistant schools is reputation.
+Stanbridge PTA students have an excellent reputation in the physical therapy community, which why their graduates have 100% employment rate within 6 months of graduation.2

-If you have been searching for the best physical therapy assistant school or are considering a career as a Physical Therapy Assistant, Stanbridge University has the answers you are looking for.
+If you have been searching for the best physical therapy assistant school or are considering a career as a Physical Therapist Assistant, Stanbridge University has the program you are looking for.
 Realize your professional dreams at www.stanbridge.edu/pta.

 1 Source: Employment Development Department, State of California.
 Occupational Profile, Physical Therapist Assistants. https://www.labormarketinfo.edd.ca.gov/cgi/databrowsing/occExplorerQSDetails.asp?searchCriteria=physical+therapist+assistant&careerID=&menuChoice=occexplorer&geogArea=0601000000&soccode=312021&search=Explore+Occupation.
 As viewed on October 13, 2020.